 023 8083 2995

-The Safeguarding Adults Boards of Southampton, Hampshire, Portsmouth and the Isle of Wight, known as the 4LSAB's, have jointly developed a local multi-agency safeguarding adults policy, guidance & toolkit to help local professionals and services to put the requirements of the Care Act 2014 and the Department of Health Statutory Guidance in place.
+The Safeguarding Adults Boards of Southampton, Hampshire, Portsmouth and the Isle of Wight, known as the 4LSABs, have jointly developed a local multi-agency safeguarding adults policy, guidance & toolkit.
+This has been developed to help local professionals and services to put the requirements of the Care Act 2014 and the Department of Health Statutory Guidance in place.